Final Fantasy XIII: Response to criticism

 After release, director Motomu Toriyama felt that the lower-than-expected review scores for a main Final Fantasy series game came from reviewers who approached the game from a Western point of view.
 These reviewers were used to games in which the player was given an open world to explore, he said, noting that this expectation contrasted with the vision the team set out to create.
 He noted that it "becomes very difficult to tell a compelling story when you're given that much freedom".
-Yoshinori Kitase stated that they "didn't really intend to work within the RPG template", but "wanted to create a new game, even a new genre".
+Yoshinori Kitase said that they "didn't really intend to work within the RPG template", but "wanted to create a new game, even a new genre".
 He said that "in a lot of senses FFXIII is more like an FPS than an RPG".

 Toriyama and Kitase later said, in July 2011, that the biggest complaints about the game were that it was too linear and that there was not enough interaction between the player and the world, which they described as a lack of towns and minigames compared to the previous Final Fantasy games.
 They also named the amount of time it took to access all of the gameplay elements as a common criticism, saying that people interpreted it as a "lengthy tutorial".

 Yoichi Wada, then-president of Square Enix, made his thoughts about the reception of the game known to Gamasutra.
-He said "some value it highly and some are not very happy with it", also adding: "Should Final Fantasy become a new type of game or should Final Fantasy not become a new type of game?
+He said that "some value it highly and some are not very happy with it", also adding: "Should Final Fantasy become a new type of game or should Final Fantasy not become a new type of game?
 The customers have different opinions.
 It's very difficult to determine which way it should go".

 Windows port

-Square Enix released a Windows port of the game in October 2014, where it was met with a more critical reception than the original versions.
+Square Enix released a Windows port of the game in October 2014, where it was met with a more negative critical reception than the original versions.
 PC Gamer's Samuel Roberts, when reviewing the port, criticized not only the original gameplay, but heavily criticized the quality of the port itself, decrying the low resolution, limited graphical options and low framerate.
 He was especially critical of the time taken for the port given that an unofficial patch was produced by modder Peter Thoman within a day of release that fixed many of the issues.
 Michael McWhertor of Polygon also noted a similar critical response by consumers.
 A patch was released by Square Enix two months later in December, which was noted by Thoman as adding only the graphical features that his external patch had, with no other additions or performance improvements.